tynidev/RL_Overlay/README.md

 ## Extras
 ### ButtonMash.dll
 The file `<project root>\bakkes-plugins\ButtonMash.dll` is a BakkesMod plugin that automatically joins matches as specator.
-Install following the same steps as the SOS plugin and then enable in game in the BakkesMod settings UI accesible via F2.
+This can be installed by providing `-ButtonMash` switch to `install.ps1` script.

 ### RCONN connection to Rocket League
 The Overlay App can be configured to connect to Rocket League through a remote connection or RCONN plugin in BakkesMod and execute commands to automatically hide the UI elements when a match starts.